dallaylaen/resource-silo-p5/README.md

 ## In test files:

-* overriding actual resources with mocks;
+* overriding actual resources with mocks/fixtures;
 * locking the container so that no unmocked resources can be acquired.

 ## In support scripts and tools: